Devin McCourty: 2019

-In Week 1 against the Pittsburgh Steelers, McCourty made his first interception of the season off Ben Roethlisberger in the endzone during the 33–3 win.
-In Week 2 against the Miami Dolphins, McCourty had his second interception of the season off of Ryan Fitzpatrick in the 43–0 win.

-In Week 3 against the New York Jets, McCourty recorded his third interception of the season off Luke Falk in the 30–14 win.

-In Week 4 against the Buffalo Bills, McCourty intercepted his fourth pass of the season off Josh Allen in the 16–10 win.
+In Week 1 against the Steelers, McCourty made his first interception of the season off Ben Roethlisberger in the endzone during the 33–3 win.
+In Week 2 against the Dolphins, McCourty had his second interception of the season off of Ryan Fitzpatrick in the 43–0 win.
+In Week 3 against the Jets, McCourty recorded his third interception of the season off Luke Falk in the 30–14 win.
+In Week 4 against the Bills, McCourty intercepted his fourth pass of the season off Josh Allen in the 16–10 win.

-McCourty became the first player to record 4 interceptions in a season's first 4 games since Minnesota Vikings' safety Brian Russell accomplished this feat in the 2003 season.
+McCourty became the first player to record four interceptions in a season's first four games since Vikings' safety Brian Russell accomplished this feat in the 2003 season.
 He was named AFC Defensive Player of the Month for September.

-In week 7 against the New York Jets, McCourty recorded his fifth interception of the season off Sam Darnold in the 33–0 win.

-In week 8 against the Cleveland Browns, McCourty recovered a fumble forced by teammate Jonathan Jones on Nick Chubb in the 27–13 win.

-In week 14 against the Kansas City Chiefs, McCourty forced a fumble on tight end Travis Kelce which was recovered by teammate Stephon Gilmore during the 23–16 loss.
+In Week 7 against the Jets, McCourty recorded his fifth interception of the season off Sam Darnold in the 33–0 win.
+In Week 8 against the Browns, McCourty recovered a fumble forced by teammate Jonathan Jones on Nick Chubb in the 27–13 win.
+In Week 14 against the Chiefs, McCourty forced a fumble on tight end Travis Kelce which was recovered by teammate Stephon Gilmore during the 23–16 loss.
+He finished the 2019 season with 58 total tackles (46 solo), five interceptions, seven passes defended, and two forced fumbles.

 2020

 On March 17, 2020, McCourty signed a two-year, $23 million contract extension to stay with the Patriots.

-In Week 2 against the Seattle Seahawks on Sunday Night Football, McCourty recorded his first interception of the season off a pass thrown by Russell Wilson and returned it for a 43-yard touchdown during the 35–30 loss.
+In Week 2 against the Seahawks on Sunday Night Football, McCourty recorded his first interception of the season off a pass thrown by Russell Wilson and returned it for a 43-yard touchdown during the 35–30 loss.
 This was McCourty's second career pick six.
 In Week 13 against the Los Angeles Chargers, McCourty returned a field goal blocked by teammate Cody Davis for a 44-yard touchdown during the 45–0 win.
+He finished the 2020 season with 68 total tackles (45 solo), two interceptions, and six passes defended.
+He started in all 16 games.

+2021

+In the 2021 season, McCourty started in all 17 games.
+He finished with 60 total tackles (42 solo), three interceptions, and ten passes defended.

 2022

 On March 13, 2022, McCourty signed a one-year, $9 million contract extension with the Patriots.

 On December 1, 2022, McCourty became just the fourth defensive back in NFL history to have 200 starts with a single-team (after Ken Riley, Darrell Green, and Ronde Barber), in addition to being the 24th overall player to have 200 starts with a single-team.
+In his final season, McCourty finished with 71 total tackles (54 solo), four interceptions, and eight passes defended in 17 starts.